-All of these skis have a notable amount of tip and tail taper (more so than many directional skis), but their taper lines don’t start as early as some of the other freestyle-oriented shapes out there.
+All of these skis have a notable amount of tip and tail taper (more so than many directional skis), but their taper lines don’t start as early as many of the other freestyle-oriented shapes out there.
 The Wildcat Tour 108’s tips taper to slightly more of a point than the standard Wildcat and Wildcat 108, with the reasoning behind this being that the standard Wildcat’s blocky tips don’t work as well with some skins’ tip hardware.

 For reference, here’s a photo showing the tip shapes of three of the Wildcat skis:

 The other difference with the Wildcat Tour 108’s shape is that it has a small notch carved out of its tail to better match with skin’s tail hardware.
-The notch accounts for the slightly shorter measured straight-tape-pull length of the Wildcat Tour 108 vs. the Wildcat 108, though it shouldn’t have any effect on the on-snow length of the Wildcat Tour 108.
+The notch accounts for the slightly shorter measured straight-tape-pull length of the Wildcat Tour 108 vs. the Wildcat 108, though it doesn’t have any effect on the on-snow length of the Wildcat Tour 108.

 The Wildcat Tour 108’s rocker profile is the same as the other Wildcat skis, with tip and tail rocker lines that are quite deep for a ski of this width.
 And while skis like the Line Vision 108 have similarly deep rocker lines, the Wildcat Tour 108’s tips and tail rise more abruptly than the Vision 108’s.
 In fact, there are barely any ~108mm-wide skis that come in this light that have as much rocker and splay as the Wildcat Tour 108 (Moment’s own, 112mm-wide Deathwish Tour being one of the few exceptions).